-DECOMPOSITION PRODUCTS: Combustion: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides and zinc compounds).
-Hydrolysis: None known.
+DECOMPOSITION PRODUCTS: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides and nitrogen oxides).

 MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: This product is generally compatible with other common materials in a medical facility.
-Acids, caustics, and other chemicals that could affect its performance should be avoided.
+Avoid acids, caustics, and other chemicals that could affect its performance.

 HAZARDOUS POLYMERIZATION: Will not occur.